-I hope everyone is having a great weekend!
-Looking for a project to tackle?
-How about this great memo/bulletin board??
+Looking for a great project to tackle?
+How about this awesome DIY bulletin board??
+Beautiful, Customized, and Organizational!

 - Old Frame

 - Tapestry needle

 - Embroidery floss

 Start off by giving your frame a good couple coats of spray paint!
 Paint it pretty!
 I chose to use Krylon’s Dual Action Paint and Primer in Watermelon!

 Next cut your two sheets of foam board down to size, using an Xacto knife and a straight edge.
 I used a 2-pack of Elmer’s foam Boards and they worked great!
 (If you are doing a smaller frame, you might be able to use utilize one foam board and cut it into two.)
 Be sure to measure the inside of your frame.
 Mine was slightly larger than 16 x 20 so I cut my foam inserts exactly to 16 x 20.
 You need to allow for fabric and ribbon to wrap around the foam board.